saneck2150/usbtrail/DEVELOPMENT.md

   DMA/scatter-gather cases aren't captured at all.
 - Isochronous transfers unsupported; `dummy_hcd` can't emulate them anyway.
 - Root required in v0.x.
+- Linux 5.7+ with kernel BTF only.
+Distributions shipping without `CONFIG_DEBUG_INFO_BTF` are unsupported by design — no fallback mode is planned.
 - Reads all buses.
 Traffic from unclaimed devices is discarded in the correlator and never written to disk, by design.